icon-project/preptools/README.md

 ```

 #### makeProposal
-This command is used to make a variety of network proposals easily.
+This command is used to make a variety of network proposal contents easily.
+Note that there is no network cit does not communicate with blockchain but just creates the content of a specific network proposal.
 The proposal content created here is used as a parameters of [registerProposal2](#registerproposal2) command.

 **> Usage**